 To find information about the societal issue or problem your monster represents, try:

 Library security walks around the building every hour to ensure these rules are being observed and will ask those who refuse to comply to leave.
-However, as I walk through the building, I usually always see at least a few people who, through ignorance or ill will, flout public health recommendations.
+However, as I walk through the building, I usually always see at least a few people who, through ignorance or ill will, do not wear their face masks.
 Ultimately, it is up to you to decide how comfortable you are studying in a public space right now.

 Later this semester, you'll be watching videos that provide a more detailed overview on how to find relevant and reliable information on your topic through the library.
 In the meantime, familiarize yourself with these three strategies to make your searching more efficient: